POSS-UniMe/RCwithRPi/README.md

 **Supplementary materials** concerning the manuscript
-# Studying Physics, getting to know Python: RC circuit, simple experiments and coding with Raspberry Pi
+# Studying Physics, getting to know Python.
+RC circuit, simple experiments, coding and data analysis with Raspberry Pi

 Submitted to **Computing in Science and Engineering**, 2020